CityofToronto/bdit_data-sources/volumes/miovision/update_intersections/Readme.md

 	ORDER BY 1, 2, 3, 4
 	```

-4. **Review intersection_movements**
+4. **Review `intersection_movements`**
     Once the above is finished, we have completed updating the table [`miovision_api.intersection_movements`](../README.md#intersection_movements). **Though, the valid movements should be manually reviewed.**
     Below is an example script + output you can use to aggregate movements into a more readable format for QC.
+In particular look for intersections with very short lists of valid movements, or no valid movements for certain classifications.

     | intersection_uid | leg | movements                                                                                                                                                                                    |
     |------------------|-----|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|